Crown of Stars: Contents

 "The Earth Doth Like a Snake Renew," is a reversal of the earlier Tiptree story, "The Last Flight of Doctor Ain," her first widely acclaimed piece.
 In this story, the Earth is male and the main character is a young woman named "P." P is in love with the Earth and obsessively desires to find a way to physically consummate that love.
 She is also a submissive masochist.
 The relationship between the two is portrayed as abusive, with the Earth harming and manipulating the protagonist, while simultaneously providing for her.
 Ultimately, the Earth is shown to not truly love her, but, rather, to love another planetoid.
 This planetoid crashes into the Earth, knocking it off its orbit and killing all life, including P.

-Awards and Accolades
+Reception

 Crown of Stars received a nomination for the 1989 Locus Award for Best Collection.
 The story "Come Live with Me," the only original story in the collection, was the winner of the Hayakawa Award for foreign short story in 1997.